RaunakJalan/RaunakJalan/README.md

 ## 🌟 What I’m Currently Working On
 - Ensuring the reliability and performance of **YugabyteDB** through advanced automated test suites.
 - Reducing cloud infrastructure costs by optimizing testing processes and storage.
+- Expanding automated testing at **simplyBlock** for enhanced software reliability.

 ## 🚀 What I'm Learning Next
 - Diving deeper into **Cloud Architecture** and **Advanced Database Systems** to further strengthen my backend testing abilities.